 Iceland is one of those unique destinations in the world that you just have to visit at least once in your lifetime.
 Iceland is as diverse as you can imagine and plenty of jaw dropping places to visit.
 Plethora of thrilling activities on offer, from incredible hikes, whale watching, expeditions into ice caves, exploring the quaint towns to witnessed the dramatic landscapes.

-Here are some of the best places to visit in Iceland & activities in iceland:
+Here are some of the best places to visit in Iceland:

 1Explore the Jökulsárlón Glacier Lagoon

 Discover the picturesque crown jewel of Iceland and its free-flowing ice-y blue glaciers.
 You can find this beautiful place to visit in South-eastern Iceland, bounded around the Vatnajökull National Park.
 This Iceland destination is one of the more popular spots to stay and will definitely exceed your expectations.
 You’ll also be intrigued to know that the Jökulsárlón is Iceland’s deepest lake.
 There is so much to explore at the Jökulsárlón Glacier Lagoon.
 For better views of the icebergs, purchase a boat ride around the lagoon.
 Here you will get close-up shots of their beauty.
 This boat ride is a great way to appreciate the unblemished beauty of the glaciers in Iceland.